-Awareness: Through this engagement, the client determined its balance sheet exposure from cyber risks and could clearly differentiate between transferable risks and those retained by the business.
+Awareness: Through this engagement, the organisation determined its balance sheet exposure from cyber risks and was able to clearly differentiate between transferable risks and those retained by the business.

 Insurance: Following the review, the client engaged directly with Aon's broking team to help articulate its cyber risk profile to the insurance market.
-The assessment was used directly to inform bespoke wording, reflecting the uniqueness of the organisation's cyber risk profile.
+The assessment was used to inform bespoke wording, reflecting the uniqueness of the organisation's cyber risk profile.

-Cybersecurity: For non-insurable risks, the client implemented stronger controls around key exposures.
+Cybersecurity: For non-insurable risks, the client decided to implement stronger controls around key exposures.
 This included data classification by sensitivity, value and criticality alongside proactive log monitoring.

 Aon UK Limited is authorised and regulated by the Financial Conduct Authority.
-FP.AGRC.184.SM
+FP.AGRC.191.SM